-I hereby record my presence at the 15th Annual General Meeting of the Company held on Friday, September 27, 2019 at 9.00 A.M. at "Dr. B. R. Ambedkar Memorial Trust" (Ambedkar Bhavana), Miller's Road, Vasanthnagar, Bengaluru - 560 052.
+I hereby record my presence at the 15th Annual General Meeting of the Company held on Friday, September 27, 2019 at 9.00 A.M. at

+"Dr. B. R. Ambedkar Memorial Trust" (Ambedkar Bhavana), Miller's Road, Vasanthnagar, Bengaluru - 560 052.

 Full Name & Address of the

 Member (in BLOCK letters)

-Signature of the Member
+Signature of the

+Member

 Folio No/DP ID & Client ID:

 No. of Shares held :

-[e
+applicable for member holding shares in electronic form

+applicable for member holding shares in electronic form

 Full Name of the

-Proxy (in BLOCK letters) Signature of the Proxy
+Proxy (in BLOCK letters)

+Floxy (III block letters) Signature of the Proxy